 If you lose your job, your health insurance coverage may disappear along with it.
-But you have a couple of ways to make sure you're not without coverage going forward.
+But you have several ways to make sure you're not without coverage going forward.

-You may also be able to keep your employer-provided health care coverage under COBRA, a federal law that lets many ex-employees continue their existing coverage for 18 months.
-You'll have to pay the full cost of the insurance, however; your former employer will no longer chip in.
+As an alternative, you may be able to keep your employer-provided health care coverage under COBRA, a federal law that lets many ex-employees continue their existing coverage for 18 months.
+ARPA provides free coverage under COBRA from April through September of 2021.

 You may also be interested in: